 Rodef Sholom Upcoming Chanukah Events:

 Help us spread light to our community, just as the candles of our menorahs flood our hearts and homes with warmth!
-This Chanukah, we invite you to participate in Eight Days and Nights of Mitzvah Moments, a series of community-strengthening opportunities.
-Feel free to select from the options in our Mitzvah Moments section to get started, or create your own.**
+Feel free to select from the options in our Mitzvah Moments section to get started on giving back during the Festival of Lights, or create your own (and share them with us!)

 MITZVAH MOMENTS